 - Carry out proposed measures as per the detailed site plan.
-This will include a combination of drain blocking, and fertiliser applications targeting bare peat areas of headlands, high fields and other areas (where required) in addition to management prescriptions.
-All rehabilitation will be carried out with regard to best practice environmental control measures (Appendix IV). - Monitor the success of rehabilitation measures in relation to developing suitable hydrological conditions. - Carry out the proposed monitoring, as outlined. - While natural colonisation is expected to commence almost immediately once peat production ceases, Phase 2 actions will be carried out in targeted areas to accelerate re-vegetation and colonisation of target species.
+This will include a combination of additional drain blocking, and fertiliser applications targeting bare peat areas of headlands, high fields and other areas (where required) in addition to wetland creation and management prescriptions.
+All rehabilitation will be carried out with regard to best practice environmental control measures (Appendix IV). - Monitor the success of rehabilitation measures in relation to developing suitable hydrological conditions. - Carry out the proposed monitoring, as outlined. - Phase 2 actions will be carried out in targeted areas to accelerate re-vegetation and colonisation of target species.
 Phase 2 actions may include seeding of targeted vegetation and inoculation of Sphagnum. - Silt ponds will be monitored during this period and there will be continued maintenance and cleaning to prevent potential suspended solids run-off from the site during the rehabilitation phase. - Submit an ex post report to the Scheme regulator to verify the eligible measures to be carried out in year 1 of the Scheme, and an ex ante estimate for year 2 of the Scheme; and so on for each year of the Scheme.